abrolon87/abrolon87.github.io/_posts/2020-02-02-my_first_cli_gem.markdown

 5. country_list lists the countries and the user selects a country by its corresponding number.

-6.  get_selection calls valid_input to validate the user input and then calls show_language_blurb of the selected country.
+6.  get_selection calls validates the user input and then calls show_language_blurb of the selected country.

-7. valid_input validates that the integer number entered by the user is less than or equal to the data(the list of countries) and greater than 0.

-8. show_language_blurb displays the language information that was retrieved by the scraper and then gives the user the option to quit or to select another country from the list.
+7. show_language_blurb displays the language information that was retrieved by the scraper and then gives the user the option to quit or to select another country from the list.

-9. explore_more confirms if the user is done using the app but also gives the option the view the country list again.
+8. explore_more confirms if the user is done using the app but also gives the option the view the country list again.

-10. exit displays a thank you message and then closes the app.
+9. exit displays a thank you message and then closes the app.

 *I made an invalid_input method because I was going to use it more than once however, I changed my code.
 I did decide to keep it though because I may need it in the future when I add to this gem.
+I also made a seperate method for validating input but decided not to use it at this time.

 ## The future of Babbel Explorer